Atraxus/HA-ES/README.md

 ## Set-Up
 This set-up guide expects a Linux system.
+We ran the experiments on Python version 3.10.14.

 ### (Optional) Create venv
 It's good practice to use a virtual environment.
 This isolates your project dependencies from global Python installations.
 This is how you create a virtual environment in your project directory: